This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Page 3 - The Action Plan:

-- Three specific tasks for client team
+- Three specific tasks for the client team

 - Two things I’m handling

-- One strategic decision needed
+- One strategic decision that needs making

 - Timeline and expected outcomes